HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Canada >

 A bilingual (English/French) 14-page summary (The Midwest Project - Environmental Impacts Statement - Executive Summary, August 1995) of COGEMA's EIS is available from the Panel Secretariat.

-View Comments on the Environmental Impact Statement for the Cigar Lake and Midwest Joint Ventures Proposal (46k), prepared by Radioactive Waste Management Associates external link for the Saskatchewan Uranium Coalition (RWMA publication external link No. 051).
+View Comments on the Environmental Impact Statement for the Cigar Lake and Midwest Joint Ventures Proposal (46k), prepared by Radioactive Waste Management Associates for the Saskatchewan Uranium Coalition (RWMA publication No. 051).

 On August 26, 1996, COGEMA Resources submitted a new plan for a changed tailings disposal concept, compared to the plan described in the EIS: the new plan comprises a combined pervious surround and subaqueous disposal scheme.